goshiphq/goship-cms/content/blog/how-ups-rate-increases-will-affect-your-shipping-costs-in-2021.md

 ---
-keywords: rate increases
+keywords: ups rates, freight rates, ups rate increase
 author: GoShip Admin
-title: How UPS Rate Increases Will Affect Your Shipping Costs in 2021
+title: How UPS Rate Increases Will Affect Shipping Costs in 2021
 intro: >-
   Last year was tough for the shipping industry, causing many businesses to be more considerate than ever when planning for their 2021 transportation